Skip to content

 These little black seeds might look similar to onion or leek, but they contain the genetic ingredients for the succulent, hollow leaves and long white stalks of Long Negi.

-While related, Negi is a different species from its Allium cousins – A. fistulosum is characterized by its non-bulbing nature and hollow green tops.
+While related, Negi is a different species from its Allium cousins – Allium fistulosum is characterized by its non-bulbing nature and hollow green tops.
+Leeks, for example, are a different species in the same genus: Allium ampeloprasum (or Allium porrum).

-The tops are the visual key to differentiate Negi from Leeks: Negi has hollow tops, while Leeks have flat, rigid tops.
-Of course if you taste the white layers of the shank you will also be able to tell the difference as well.
+The tops are the visual key to differentiate Negi from Leeks: Negi has tender, hollow tops, while Leeks have flat, rigid tops.
+The tops of Negi can be eaten raw or cooked, while Leek tops typically are cooked at length so they become tender.
+Of course if you taste the white layers of the shank you will also be able to tell the difference.

 Here are some more Allium species you might know: